 While it may feel more logical for hackers to attack universities, there are still plenty of cybersecurity risks for K-12 schools as well.
 According to an analysis done by NBC News, over 1200 K-12 schools had stolen data published online.
 Schools are also are more likely to pay ransoms than any other institutions.
 Moreover, when schools refuse to meet ransom demands, hackers can reach out to students’ families and promise to withhold their data in return for an individual payment.
 This practice is becoming more and more popular with hackers because, when administrators are unwilling or unable to pay the ransom, the hackers can simply threaten parents

-Attackers have plenty of data from previous data breaches on the dark web and make targeted BEC attacks on students, staff, and vendor providers with the sole purpose of extracting among other things, session credentials to gain access to the school network and system.
+Attackers have plenty of data from previous data breaches on the dark web and make targeted BEC attacks on students, staff, and vendor providers with the sole purpose of extracting, among other things, login credentials and session credentials to gain access to the school network and system.
 According to the findings in the Verizon DBIR Report, stolen credentials were responsible for as many as 31% of breaches within the educational sector.

 Another very common cause of school data breaches is what is known as phishing attacks.
 Phishing attacks can occur in a variety of ways.
 Commonly, malicious emails disguised as normal messages contain links that include malware or ransomware.
 It is important for schools to warn students to keep vigilant and carefully read the contents of an email and check if the sender is someone they trust before clicking on any links.
 Phishing attacks can also occur when students browse banned or unsecured websites.
 The sites often contain sketchy links that contain malware but are even capable of infecting data just from the initial click to jump to a website.